In a recent webinar by FTR, analysts predicted that both spot market and contract rates would continue to remain high throughout 2018.

 According to our latest survey, approximately 73% of drivers face one or more ELD issues per week.
 On the other hand, 80% of drivers told us that they are very happy with the KeepTruckin ELD solution and are 6x more likely to recommend KeepTruckin to a friend.

 If you are looking for a feature-rich, compliant, and reliable ELD solution for your drivers, try KeepTruckin.
-We also have a buyout program to help you cover the cost of switching contract if you’re using another ELD provider but want to switch to KeepTruckin.

 If you have any questions about the KeepTruckin ELD or the KeepTruckin buyout program, give us a call at 855-434-ELOG or send us an email at firstname.lastname@example.org.